thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 The application needs to send MQTT CONNECT message with username that contains **$ACCESS_TOKEN**.
 Possible return codes and their reasons during connect sequence:

-* **0x00 Connected** - Successfully connected to Thingsboard MQTT server.
+* **0x00 Connected** - Successfully connected to ThingsBoard MQTT server.
 * **0x04 Connection Refused, bad user name or password** - Username is empty.
 * **0x05 Connection Refused, not authorized** - Username contains invalid **$ACCESS_TOKEN**.

 ## Key-value format

-By default, Thingsboard supports key-value content in JSON.
+By default, ThingsBoard supports key-value content in JSON.
 Key is always a string, while value can be either string, boolean, double or long.
 Using custom binary format or some serialization framework is also possible.
 See [protocol customization](#protocol-customization) for more details.
 For example: